-Based on previous OFWC and WFWC action, effective January 1, 2014 all recreational and non-Indian commercial fisheries in the Columbia River and tributaries downstream of Bonneville Dam (LCR) are scheduled to be closed to the retention of white sturgeon in 2014.
-The Sturgeon Management Task Force (SMTF) is scheduled to meet in February 2014 to review results of the 2013 stock assessment in John Day Pool and to discuss management options for 2014, including harvest guidelines for 2014 Zone 6 white sturgeon fisheries.
+Based on previous OFWC and WFWC action, effective January 1, 2014 all recreational and non-Indian commercial fisheries in the Columbia River and tributaries downstream of Bonneville Dam (LCR) closed to the retention of white sturgeon.
+The Sturgeon Management Task Force (SMTF) is scheduled to meet in January 2016 to review results of the 2015 stock assessment in Bonneville Pool and to discuss management options for 2016, including harvest guidelines for 2016 Zone 6 white sturgeon fisheries.

 As a result of the 2010 ESA listing of eulachon (Columbia River smelt) all eulachon-directed fisheries in the Columbia River closed as of January 2011.
-For 2014, the states have been discussing with NMFS the possibility of reestablishing eulachon fisheries to gather adult catch-per-unit-effort (CPUE) data for monitoring the status of the population.
+In 2014 and 2015, the states worked closely with the National Marine Fisheries Service (NMFS) to conduct minor eulachon research fisheries to gather biological data and adult catch-per-unit-effort (CPUE) data for monitoring the status of the population.